mirfan899/sppas/Packager/doc/06_scripting/63_python.md

 ## Scripting with Python

+We are going to create simple Python scripts and then run them.
+Create a new folder - on your Desktop for example;
+with name "pythonscripts" for example.
+Execute the python IDLE which is available in the Application-Menu of your operating system.

+![The Python IDLE logo](./etc/img/python_idle.png)

 ### Hello World!

-We are going to create a very simple Python script and then run it.
-First of all, create a new folder (on your Desktop for example); you can name it "pythonscripts" for example.

-Execute the python IDLE (available in the Application-Menu of your operating system).

-![The Python IDLE logo](./etc/img/python_idle.png)

-Then, create a new empty file:

-- by clicking on "File" menu, then "New File",
-- or with the shortcut "CTRL"+N.
+First of all, create a new empty file either by clicking on "File" menu, then "New File", or with the shortcut "CTRL"+N.

-Copy the following code in this newly created file.
+Copy the following code in this newly created file:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ {.python .numberLines}
 print('Hello world!')